 Classic Texts and Intellectual Traditions

 There are many ways for you to begin a serious engagement with literature, philosophy, history, art, and critical thinking at Washington University.
 One of the best is to enroll in the Text & Traditions program.
 In “T&T,” students explore the texts and intellectual traditions upon which modern culture has been built – from ancient Mediterranean thought to the modern novel.
 The goal of the program is to provide a serious foundation in the humanities, a foundation in content and in methods of inquiry.
-Each fall, the program accepts 50 first-year students to embark together on a journey through the classics.
+Join us on a semester-long journey through the classics.

 What does the Text & Traditions track look like?

 In the first semester, those enrolled in the T&T program usually take two courses: "Classical to Renaissance Literature" and "Early Political Thought."
 (Students who miss that fall pairing in their first semester can easily enroll in it in a subsequent semester.)
 These courses provide the foundation for other courses in the track: courses in Modern Political Thought, Literary Modernities in Europe and America, Literary Modernities in East Asia, The Intellectual History of Sex and Gender, etc.

 Earning the Text & Traditions Minor

 If you continue past the first semester–the "classical" semester–you can easily complete a minor in Text & Traditions by choosing three more T&T classes.
 You can take these at any time during the pursuit of an undergraduate degree, and every course in the program meets an Arts & Sciences distribution requirement.
 Some of the course options include: